 - When the flour is completely incorporated add the flour-coated fruits and mix on low til they are evenly dispersed throughout the batter.

-- Let them cool completely before unmolding.
+- Let them cool slightly before unmolding to cool completely.

 To make the frosting and marzipan